Currently valid decrees / ordinances

 Corona and fever hotline

-If you have typical COVID-19 symptoms, please contact the fever hotline at 0049 3641 49-3333.
+If you have COVID-19-typical symptoms, please call the fever hotline at the telephone number 0049 3641 49-3333.

 Your contact to the city administration

-Notices and information posters
+⚓ Notices and information posters

-You need supporting information flyers and posters to educate your customers?
+Do you need supporting information flyers and posters to educate your customers?
 Here you will find relevant templates.